-- 1. To make a prediction for a new value of the predictor variable based on a correlation between two score values, you - a. multiply the Pearson correlation coefficient by the new predictor value and add the value of the y-intercept. - b. multiply the new predictor value by the slope of the regression line and add the value of the y-intercept. - c. divide the new predictor value by the slope of the correlation line and add the value of the y-intercept. - d. add the new predictor value to the slope of the correlation line and divide by the value of the y-intercept. - 2.
-For SAT scores to be a legitimate factor in determining college admissions, - a) colleges must align their curriculum with the questions used on the SAT - b) SAT scores must be a direct (proximal) cause of success in college - c) SAT scores must be a cause (direct or indirect) of success in college - d) there must be a correlation between SAT scores and success in college - 3.
-The diagram to the right is an example of a - a) histogram illustrating a lack of correlation between tobacco and alcohol - b) scatterplot illustrating a perfect correlation between tobacco and alcohol - c) scatterplot illustrating a positive correlation between tobacco and alcohol - d) histogram illustrating a positive correlation between tobacco and alcohol
+1. To make a prediction from a new value of the predictor variable based on a correlation between two score values, you a. multiply the Pearson correlation coefficient by the new predictor value and add the value of the y-intercept.

+b. multiply the new predictor value by the slope of the regression line and add the value of the y-intercept.

+c. divide the new predictor value by the slope of the correlation line and add the value of the y-intercept.

+d. add the new predictor value to the slope of the correlation line and divide by the value of the y-intercept.

+- 2. For SAT scores to be a legitimate factor in determining college admissions, - a) colleges must align their curriculum with the questions used on the SAT - b) SAT scores must be a direct (proximal) cause of success in college - c) SAT scores must be a cause (direct or indirect) of success in college - d) there must be a correlation between SAT scores and success in college

 - 4. Which of the following choices best explains the concept of an "operational definition"? - a.
 It supplies sufficient conditions for a variable - b.
 It provides necessary conditions for a variable - c.
 It provides necessary and sufficient conditions for a variable - d.
-It relates variables used in an hypothesis to measurable variables - 5.
-Using the number of items a person can recall has high construct validity as a measure of memory if it - a) does not involve an operational definition of memory - b) is only employed in a limited range of settings - c) reliably assigns the same scores to the same individuals on different occasions - d) actually measures memory
+It relates variables used in an hypothesis to measurable variables

+5. Using the number of items a person can recall has high construct validity as a measure of memory if it

+- a) does not involve an operational definition of memory - b) is only employed in a limited range of settings - c) reliably assigns the same scores to the same individuals on different occasions - d) actually measures memory d) there may be very different reasons for the correlation in the actual population than in the sample